Spastic Paraplegia Type 2Symptoms, Doctors, Treatments, Advances & More

 Learn About Spastic Paraplegia Type 2

-Rebecca Schule practices in Tuebingen, Germany.
+Rebecca Schule practices practicing medicine in Tuebingen, Germany.
 Ms. Schule is rated as an Elite expert by MediFind in the treatment of Spastic Paraplegia Type 2.
-Her top areas of expertise are Spastic Paraplegia Type 7, Paraplegia, Spasticity, and Spastic Paraplegia Type 2.
+She is also highly rated in 24 other conditions, according to our data.
+Her clinical expertise encompasses Spastic Paraplegia Type 7, Paraplegia, Spasticity, and Spastic Paraplegia Type 2.

-Craig Blackstone is a Neurologist in Boston, Massachusetts.
+Craig Blackstone is a Neurologist practicing medicine in Boston, Massachusetts.
 Dr. Blackstone is rated as an Elite provider by MediFind in the treatment of Spastic Paraplegia Type 2.
-His top areas of expertise are Spastic Paraplegia Type 7, Spastic Paraplegia Type 2, Paraplegia, and Spasticity.
-Dr. Blackstone is currently accepting new patients.
+He is also highly rated in 8 other conditions, according to our data.
+His clinical expertise encompasses Spastic Paraplegia Type 7, Paraplegia, Spastic Paraplegia Type 2, and Spasticity.

 Summary: The Registry and Natural History Study for Early Onset Hereditary Spastic Paraplegia (HSP) is focused on gathering longitudinal clinical data as well as biological samples (skin and/or blood and/or saliva) from male and female patients, under the age of 30, who exhibited early onset symptoms of HSP with (1) a clinical diagnosis of hereditary spastic paraplegia and (2) the presence of variants in H...